(reading time: 22 minutes)

 There was a shelf in the back of the room.
 Moana felt compelled to distance herself from her classmates as much as possible, so she climbed on top of a large vibrating metal box, stood on her tiptoes, and pulled herself up onto the empty shelf.
 She put her back to the wall.
 Safe in her dark remote corner, her mind was finally able to make a decision free of pressure.

 Much of the equipment shut off, making the room even darker.
 The tutorials had stopped playing.
 She could hear hundreds of feet as some of the students shuffled out.
 Time was up.
-By now people were placing their PDAs into huge electronic bins that would wirelessly pull each profile out of them before they were recycled for their plastic and metal.
+By now people were placing their tablets into huge bins that would wirelessly pull each profile out of them before they were recycled for their plastic and metal.
 Moana wanted to stay in her dark corner and ponder the consequences of her vote for another few years.
 She had a few minutes.

-An idea struck her that seemed to light the dark room.
-It ignited a creative fire in her hands, allowing her to write on the PDA screen with her stylus very clearly without misshaping a single letter.
+An idea struck her that seemed to light the space.
+It ignited a creative fire in her hands, which took up the stylus and worked frantically.
 She pulled up the ‘extra details’ section of the profile and turned on italics, bold, and underline.
 She breathed: the breath she was putting into this person, this leader.
 Her wisp of an addition to the country’s future.

 Four Years Later

-Campaign signs were everywhere, even tattooed on some extremely devoted citizens’ upper arms… and one extremely drunk forehead.
+Campaign signs were everywhere, even tattooed on some extremely devoted citizens’ upper arms, and one extremely drunk forehead.

 The computers just couldn’t guess where the animals would go or what they would do next, but Moana had a knack for creating such predictive models.
-Sometimes she laid awake on cool nights hoping she actually did save the Leatherback sea turtle when she correctly predicted which stretch of beach the last group of forty-five wild individuals had decided to nest on when their original home was destroyed.
+Sometimes she lied awake on cool nights hoping she actually did save the leatherback sea turtle when she correctly predicted which stretch of beach the last group of forty-five wild individuals had decided to nest on when their original home was destroyed.

 The roar of the crowd snapped her out of her cool and dimly lit daydream.
-The doors of the hotel opened and out came a procession of Secret Service, the president, and a cadre of advisors that held up the rear.
+The doors of the hotel opened and out came a procession of Secret Service, the president, and a cadre of advisers that held up the rear.

 Even Moana, who was born somewhat jaded, was surprised by how vanilla the people’s candidate turned out.
 His name was Samuel Day.
 Those were the first words he spoke when they pulled him out of the machine: My name is Samuel Day.
-He looked to be about thirty-five although there was no way to accurately gauge such a figure.
-His hair was dark brown and his skin white, but not so white that he couldn’t get a nice crisp tan.
+He looked to be about thirty-five, although there was no way to accurately gauge such a figure.
+His hair was dark brown and his skin white, but not so white that he couldn’t get a crisp tan.
 Perfect teeth.
 Never tripped when he walked.
 Never said ‘umm’ in the middle of a sentence.

-Everyone chickened out, Moana thought.
+Everyone chickened out.
 Everybody in the nation had some extreme new idea for the perfect leader, but in the end they just wrote what they knew down before quietly throwing it in the bin.
 That was one possibility.
 The other was that the nation had become a people of polar opposites, and the process of the Mosaic election had landed their leader squarely in the middle.

 Samuel Day turned around before ducking his head into the limo.
 A look came over his face, like he just remembered he forgot to buy someone important a birthday gift.
 Like someone wondering if they left enough food for their pet before leaving the house.
-He scanned the crowd for a minute and then saw Moana.
+He scanned the crowd for a second and spotted Moana.
 He saw her disappointment, which sent the information he sought up from the depths of his own mind.
 It broke the surface in a glorious colorful splash.
 Moana, he mouthed at her.
-Samuel Day closed the door and sped off to his next event, the intangible strings connecting him to Moana tugging delicately but constantly.
+Then the first collaborative president of the United States of America closed the door and sped off to his next event, the intangible strings connecting him to Moana tugging delicately but constantly.